ghbutton/iron-client/electron/README.md

+Electron client application for OS X and Windows.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>